“Bad Dads II” Exhibit/ San Fran Trip Recap

 As you can see from the pictures, a large portion of the artwork was two-dimensional, about three others and myself were the only ones doing three-dimensional work.
 My favorite three-dimensional piece is the wearable pair of Team Zissou shoes from the Life Aquatic.
 Those are some sweet kicks.
 Some of the featured artists in the show: Tim Doyle, Kevin Tong, Rhys Cooper, Audrey Pongracz, Isaac Bidwell, Sandi Calistro, Dave MacDowell, Rich Pellegrino, and Joshua Budich, who designed the flyer for the show.

-While we were in San Francisco Clint and I got to go to Japantown (which was basically a giant Sanrio store), Little China, the De Young Museum, the Asian Art Museum (soo many Buddhas!), and the Golden Gate Bridge.
-We wanted to check out Muir Woods A.K.A.
+While we were in San Francisco Clint and I got to go to Japantown, Little China, the De Young Museum, the Asian Art Museum, and the Golden Gate Bridge.
+We wanted to check out Muir Woods, A.K.A.
 Ewok Village, but we ran out of time.
 We had dinner a with the curators Ken and Sarah, and artists Gene Guynn and Ashleigh Tucker.
-One evening we ate at an underground sushi place that kept playing hits by M.J. and another we went to a great bar/restaurant called Jasper’s, which is well known for its awesome service, french fries, and a burger that made me want to weep it was soo good.
+One evening we ate at an underground sushi place and another we went to a great bar/restaurant called Jasper’s, which is well known for its awesome service, french fries, and a burger that made me want to weep it was soo good.

 The only downside was, we stayed at a hostel during Halloween weekend, I got zero sleep.
-Every night the tenants of the hostel were drunkenly yelling/singing?/chanting monosyllabically- alcohol apparently is the Rosetta Stone people.
-Every night was like a new rendition of “We Are the World” and no one knew the words or the same language.
+Every night the tenants of the hostel were drunkenly yelling/singing into the wee hours of the morning.
 So that might explain my somewhat exasperated appearance in the group photo.
-Zero-three hours of sleep a night and walking up and downhill eight hours a day…I was a tired creature at the end, still had a blast though.
+Zero-three hours of sleep a night and walking up and downhill eight hours a day…I was a so tired at the end, still had a blast though.

 Between work and two marionettes to finish for the show, I didn’t have enough time to finish my costume, nor was there room in my suitcase to bring one.
-It was my first Halloween with no costume!
-I felt soo adult, and most of you are thinking, “Well Hell’s bells Tessa just buy a pair of fox ears or pop on a red beanie”, but I couldn’t bring myself to have a slapped together costume.
+It was my first Halloween with no costume.

 Overall my experience in San Francisco was great!
 We saw fantastic artwork and made new friends.
 Before I left Austin everyone told me that I wouldn’t want to come back, but I had to, the rent was too high.